Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B: Discussion

 \subsection{Active window behaviour}

-For FRB~20180916B, the activity window starts earlier at higher frequency, this is seen from the best-fit parameters for the peak of the active window are \( A_{\mu} = \num{-0.153 \pm 0.017} \) and \( B_{\mu} = \num{0.469 \pm 0.006} \), indicating a clear chromatic dependence.
-This behaviour was previously reported by \citet{pastor2021chromatic} and \citet{bethapudi2023high}, and our results are consistent with theirs, while incorporating a larger dataset than used in these previous studies.
-Regarding the duration of the activity window, which is defined by the FWHM (\( \Delta \)), there is evidence of a slight narrowing with increasing frequency.
-Nonetheless, it should be noted that given the best-fit parameters (\( A_{\Delta} = \num{-0.037 \pm 0.045} \) and \( B_{\Delta} = \num{0.154 \pm 0.005} \)), large uncertainty indicates this trend is not statistically significant.
+For FRB~20180916B, the activity window starts earlier at a higher frequency.
+This is shown by the best-fit parameters for the peak of the active window, which are \( A_{\mu} = \num{-0.186 \pm 0.018} \) and \( B_{\mu} = \num{0.475 \pm 0.006} \), and indicate a clear chromatic dependence.
+This behaviour was previously reported by \citet{pastor2021chromatic} and \citet{bethapudi2023high}, and our results are consistent with theirs while incorporating a larger dataset than was used in these previous studies.
+Regarding the duration of the activity window, which is defined by the FWHM (\( \delta \)), there is strong evidence of a narrowing with increasing frequency, indicated by the best-fit parameters (\( A_{\delta} = \num{-0.444 \pm 0.047} \) and \( B_{\delta} = \num{0.120 \pm 0.005} \)).

-Now, comparing to the results of \citet{bethapudi2023high}, for the peak activity (\( \mu \)), our power-law fit yields \( A_{\mu} = \num{-0.153 \pm 0.017} \) and \( B_{\mu} = 0.469 \pm 0.006 \).
-These results are in agreement with those reported by \citet{bethapudi2023high}, who found \( A_{\mu} = -0.23 \pm 0.05 \) and \( B_{\mu} = 0.47 \pm 0.02 \).
-Both results reveal a statistically significant chromatic trend in the activity peak, with the negative value of \( A_{\mu} \) indicating the start of the activity begins earlier at higher frequencies.
-Although our inferred chromaticity is less prominent for FRB~20180916B, it remains statistically consistent with the value reported by \citet{bethapudi2023high} within \( \sim 1.2\sigma\).
+The comparison to the results of \citet{bethapudi2023high} for the peak activity (\( \mu \)) shows that our power-law fit yields \( A_{\mu} = \num{-0.186 \pm 0.018} \) and \( B_{\mu} = 0.475 \pm 0.006 \).
+These results agree with those reported by \citet{bethapudi2023high}, who found \( A_{\mu} = -0.23 \pm 0.05 \) and \( B_{\mu} = 0.47 \pm 0.02 \).
+Both results reveal a statistically significant chromatic trend in the activity peak, with a negative value of \( A_{\mu} \) that indicates that the start of the activity begins earlier at higher frequencies.
+Although our inferred chromaticity is less prominent for FRB~20180916B, it remains statistically consistent with the value reported by \citet{bethapudi2023high} within \( \sim 1\sigma\).